jvgomez/fast_methods/README.md

 ## DISCLAIMER and IMPORTANT NOTES

+- The code is not deeply tested.
+I've just tested it works for the cases I need.
+If you find any problem, have any question (or whatever), please write to: javvgomez _at_ gmail.com

+- The compilation time is highly increased due to CImg library.
+Please, omit it when possible.

-License GNU/GPL V3: http://www.gnu.org/copyleft/gpl.html
+- License GNU/GPL V3: http://www.gnu.org/copyleft/gpl.html

-When using in 2D it works really fine.
-However, some problems appear for higher dimensions.
-I am working on that already.

-This is a source code intended for my research.
+- This is a source code intended for my research.
 Although I want it to be useful for other people it is not intended to act as a library (there are many many points to improve).
 However, if you show interest or have feature request do not hesitate to contact me and I will try my best to improve the code for whoever needs it.
 I am also open to contributions and to create a formal library if necessary.

-Because of this, the code is not deeply tested.
-I've just tested it works for the cases I need.

-The compilation time is highly increased due to CImg library.
-Please, omit it when possible.

 ## Dependencies: